chris-armstrong/opam-cross-generic/README.md

 * Find a generic way to create the `-cross` packages
 * Work out how to get packages with `C` dependencies to cross-compile correctly
 * MacOS X host support

+## Thanks

+* ziglang for such an awesome suite of tools for C cross-compilation
+* [ocaml nix overlay](https://github.com/nix-ocaml/nix-overlays/tree/master/ocaml) for the patches and instructions to get OCaml to cross-compile reliably